Paul R. Pillar: 2006

-In an interview with the Council on Foreign Relations, he elaborated on the politicization of intelligence on which he wrote in the Foreign Affairs article.
+In an interview with the Council on Foreign Relations, Pillar elaborated on the politicization of intelligence which he wrote about in his Foreign Affairs article.
 Pillar said that the Silberman-Robb commission did not go into as much depth on the "differential treatment that different draft intelligence assessments get as they go through the procedure of being coordinated and approved.
 And you have to remember, anything that sees light of day as a published—published in the sense of a classified paper—intelligence assessment goes through usually multiple levels of review, various supervisors, branch chiefs and so on, weighing in, approving or disapproving, remanding, forcing changes.
 That can be a speedy process or it can be a long, very torturous process".
 He said the Commission found that assessments that tended to justify a casus belli with Iraq went through approval faster than those that did not support war.
 Pillar agreed, but said the Commission also should have asked why this occurred.
 According to Pillar, "I think the most important reason, besides the overall mind-set that turned out to be erroneous, was the desire to avoid the unpleasantness of putting unwelcome assessments on the desks of policymakers".